Aston Martin DBS Market Analysis — August 2026

 Mileage Impact

-The mileage analysis shows that vehicles with mileage between 50,000 and 100,000 have limited representation, with only one vehicle in this bracket averaging $120,000.
-The median mileage across active listings is 71,000 miles, indicating that buyers may be willing to pay a premium for lower-mileage examples, although specific price differentials for mileage brackets are not available.
+The mileage analysis indicates that vehicles with mileage between 50k and 100k are scarce, with only one listing averaging $120,000.
+The median mileage for active listings is 71,000 miles, which suggests that buyers may be willing to pay a premium for lower mileage vehicles, although specific price differentials are not quantified in the data provided.

 Regional Pricing

-The geographic distribution indicates that the majority of active listings are located in the West, with an average price of $100,166.
-The two listings categorized as "Unknown" have a higher average price of $135,000.
-This suggests that there may be regional pricing differences, with the West potentially offering better value compared to listings with unknown locations.
+The geographic distribution shows that the majority of active listings (9 out of 11) are located in the West, with an average price of $95,109.
+The two listings with unknown locations have a higher average price of $135,000.
+This suggests that there may be better pricing opportunities in the West, but the limited data makes it difficult to draw definitive conclusions about regional pricing dynamics.

 Market Health Indicators